 YES!
 Extend-A-Family Waterloo Region is founded on relationships.
 We never want to pair people together who don’t enjoy each other’s company.
 We do a careful matching process to ensure the fit is right for everyone.

 I have children.
-Can I still be a FamilyHome Provider or Respite Provider?
+Can I still be a FamilyHome Provider or Volunteer Respite Provider?

 YES!
 In our matching process, we will ensure the person coming to stay is comfortable with children, and in turn that your children are comfortable with them.
 Everyone has to be on board before a match moves forward.